Back

 As snow melts, keep an eye out for any missing, damaged, or loose shingles or roof tiles.
 Look for leaks, paying close attention to vents, skylights, and chimneys.
 Check gutters for debris, damage, or sagging areas.
 Make repairs quickly to prevent costly water damage.

-2. Check for exterior damage after Winter.
+2. Check for exterior damage after winter.

 3. Schedule AC tune-up and change filters.